 The Law and the overwhelming majority of declarations of co-ownership require that syndicates of co-owners insure their building.
 This may seem surprising at first glance as the syndicate does not own the private portions nor the common portions.
-However, its object is to ensure the preservation and the longevity of the building and to manage and administer it diligently following the rules of the trade.
-This is why legislator have given to the syndicate an insurable interest and has made it compulsory that it subscribe building insurance.
+However, its main object is to ensure the preservation and the longevity of the building and to manage and administer it diligently following rules of the trade.
+This is why the legislator has given to the syndicate an insurable interest and has made it compulsory that it subscribe building insurance.

 Required amount of coverage

-To benefit from lower premiums, Boards of directors sometime have the tendency to underestimate voluntarily or involuntarily the replacement cost (replacement value) of their building.
-Failing to insure the immovable for its replacement value, the amount paid out from the insurance may not be sufficient to cover rebuilding costs in the event of a total or partial loss.
-In such occurrences, the insurer is released by the payment of the amount of the insurance subscribed, if there is a total loss, or of an indemnity calculated in accordance with the co-insurance rule, if there is a partial loss.
-The directors of the syndicate could then engage the liability of the latter, and even be held personally liable.
+To benefit from lower premiums, Boards of directors sometime have the tendency to underestimate voluntarily or involuntarily the value of their building.
+Failing to insure the immovable for its replacement value (of reconstruction) the amount paid out from the insurance may not be sufficient to cover rebuilding costs in the event of a total or partial loss.
+If a total loss occurs, the insurer is released by the payment of the amount of the insurance subscribed.
+If there is a partial loss, the indemnity will be calculated in accordance with the proportional rule.
+The directors of the syndicate could then engage the liability of the syndicate, and even be held personally liable.

 WARNING!
 While purchasing the syndicate’s insurance coverage, the Board of Directors must declare any and all information likely to influence an insurer in determining the insurance premium, the appraisal of the risk or the decision to cover.
 If he fails to provide all relevant information to the insurer, the syndicate may be held liable for a denial of coverage or a reduced indemnity following a claim.